Jade Grobler Snaps A Couple Of Selfies In A Plunging White Bodysuit

 On January 13, Jade Grobler took to her Instagram page to tease her 1.1 million followers with a three-photo update.
 The model posted a couple of selfies flaunting her ample assets in a skimpy white bodysuit.

 Jade used her phone’s camera to capture the sizzling hot snaps.
 The babe was seen inside her car, clad in her scanty ensemble.
-In the first snap, the babe held the mobile device in her right hand as she extended her arm away from her face to get the best angle possible.
+In the first snap, she held the mobile device in her right hand as she extended her arm away from her face to get the best angle possible.
 Meanwhile, her left arm was crossed over her chest with the hand touching her other arm.
 She looked directly at the lens and offered a sweet smile that showed her pearly whites.

 The second pic featured Jade in the same stance.
 This time, her bright smile disappeared, but her gaze appeared sultry.
 Her lips were slightly parted as she faced the camera.
 A swipe to the right showed a closer look at Jade’s face and a nice view of her chest.